sapcc/helm-charts/system/prometheus-server/README.md

 - Persistent volume claim (if configured; default off)
 - Ingress to manage external access for the Prometheus instance. (default off)
 - RBAC resources for the Prometheus.
 Might be required if e.g. when service discoveries are used. (default off)
+- A basic set of [alerts for the Prometheus server](./templates/alerts) itself

 ## Prerequisite